September 17, 2020

 - Types of Information.
-BlueVolt may collect two types of information.
+BlueVolt may collect two types of information

 - Aggregate Information.
 For purposes of this Policy, information that is anonymous, aggregate information (such as pages visited on the Site, browser type, referring URL, IP address) will be referred to as “Aggregate Information.”
 Aggregate Information is not connected to you or to any other personally-identifiable information relating to you.

 - Personal Information.
-For purposes of this Policy, personally-identifiable information that is connected to you or other personally-identifiable information relating to you, including, but not limited to your name, billing address, payment information, home address, electrical license information, telephone number, e-mail address, birth date, or gender, will be referred to as “Personal Information.
+For purposes of this Policy, personally-identifiable information that is connected to you or other personally-identifiable information relating to you, including, but not limited to your name, billing address, payment information, home address, electrical license information, telephone number, e-mail address, birth date, or gender, will be referred to as “Personal Information.”

 - Children under 13.
 BlueVolt complies with requirements of the Children’s Online Privacy Protection Act (COPPA) and the FTC’s Rule interpreting COPPA (16 CFR § 512).
 The Site is not directed to children of any age and BlueVolt does not knowingly collect any Personal Information from children under 13 years in any manner.

-- Use of Information.
+- Use of Information

-- Personal Information.
+- Disclosures of Information.
+Personal Information.
 BlueVolt does not sell, rent or share personally-identifiable information to or with any third party not affiliated with or owned by BlueVolt, except that BlueVolt may disclose such information to service providers who may assist BlueVolt in providing services to you or in such areas as data storage.
 BlueVolt will disclose your personal information to third parties when you give us permission to do so.

 - Aggregate Information.
-Aggregate information is used solely for internal purposes to help BlueVolt improve its users’ experience at the Site and to better provide its services to you.
+Aggregate information is used for internal purposes to help BlueVolt improve its users’ experience at the Site and to better provide its services to you.

-- Cookies.
-BlueVolt may use “cookies” to recognize and count new visitors and to acquire Aggregate Information that lets BlueVolt analyze traffic patterns and tune the performance and functionality of the Site.
+- BlueVolt may use “cookies” to recognize and count new visitors and to acquire Aggregate Information that lets BlueVolt analyze traffic patterns and tune the performance and functionality of the Site.
 A cookie is a file that is placed on your hard drive when you visit a web site.
 It contains specific information that allows the Site to “recognize” your computer the next time you visit.
 The most important use for cookies is to eliminate the need for you to re-enter your information every time you visit the Site.
 Most browsers accept cookies by default, but you can turn off cookies using your browser settings.
-To learn how, see: for Microsoft Internet Explorer users, www.microsoft.com/info/cookies.htm for Firefox users, http://mozilla.gunnars.net/firefox_help_firefox_cookie_tutorial.html.
 If you turn off cookies, certain Site features may no longer work or may work differently.
-Please note that when you accept a cookie from the Site, BlueVolt does not gain access to your hard drive or personal information other than the information you have provided to us.
+Please note that when youI belie accept a cookie from the Site, BlueVolt does not gain access to your hard drive or personal information other than the information you have provided to us.
 BlueVolt does not provide cookie information to any third party.